Joseph-Rance/Computing-Soc-old/README.md

 The folder called react contains the whole folder from CSB of the react tutorial.
 If you just want the code to use in CSB, it is in SRC/APP.JS.

 Thanks to Isaac for the tutorial

+## Thanks also to Pratyaksh for doing another talk about his time at Villier's park and to Mathew Titmas who I think did a talk on the last friday of term when I wasn't in school